anatoly314/async-habr-translate/README.md

 // ... some actions with articles and pictures
 ```

 In this case, data that could be fetched in parallel will be requested sequentially.
 As long as the first part of the data is not fully loaded, work with the second part will not start.
 Because of this, the task will take longer than it could.
 Suppose each request takes two seconds; then, it will take four seconds to fully load the data.
-However, if you load the data in parallel using Promise.all, all the information will load twice as fast:
+However, if you load the data in parallel using `Promise.all`, all the information will load twice as fast:

 ```javascript
 const [articles, pictures] = await Promise.all([